ADHD in Adults: Behavioral Strategies

 - Decrease distractions.

-Decrease distractions.
-The environment can be an important part of being organized.
-Set up your work environment so that there are fewer distractions.
+Your surroundings can be an important part of being organized.
+Set up your work area so that there are fewer distractions.
 You may find using headphones or a "white noise" machine helpful.
-College students can arrange a quiet living situation, such as a single dormitory room.
+If you're a college student, try to arrange a quiet living situation, such as a single dormitory room.

-Stop and think.
 If you are impulsive, train yourself to stop and think before you act.
-If you are prone to blurting out statements that you later regret, train yourself to write down the statement and think about whether it should be said out loud.
-If you have a problem with your temper, use the "stop and think" method.
+If you tend to blurt out statements that you later regret, train yourself to write down the statement and think about whether it should be said out loud.
+If you have a problem with your temper, use this same "stop and think" method.
 If this does not work, talk with a health professional.

-Work on relationships.
-Social skills training can help an adult who has ADHD relate to family, friends, and coworkers.
-Also, marital counseling or family therapy can significantly improve relationships and overall family function.
+Social skills training can help you relate to family, friends, and coworkers.
+Also, marital counseling or family therapy can greatly improve your family relationships and overall family function.

-Seek help.
 Learn as much as you can about ADHD and how its symptoms affect your life.
-Explore the Internet to find websites of national organizations for helpful information about the condition.
+Go online to find organizations for helpful information about the condition.
 Ask a doctor about local resources or books that may be helpful.